EPW80/CPSC-349-Covid-19-Dashboard/README.md

 Learning REST API Consumption: Gaining proficiency in using external REST APIs to fetch and process data.
 Data Visualization: Utilizing graphs for an effective presentation of COVID-19 data, making it easier to understand and analyze.
-CI/CD Configuration: Implementing Continuous Integration and Continuous Deployment using CircleCI and Netlify to automate the development process.
+CI/CD Configuration: Implementing Continuous Integration and Continuous Deployment using CircleCI.
 Coding Standards and Testing: Adhering to the AirBnB Style Guide with ESLint for code quality and conducting snapshot testing in React.js to ensure functionality.
 UI/UX Design: Crafting a responsive and interactive user interface with animations for an engaging user experience.